mtoscano84/sports-store-agent-ai/README.md

 - **Natural Language Understanding**: Finn, powered by Gemini, interprets your conversational requests, understanding your preferences, questions about products, or even multi-step shopping needs.
 - **Contextual Recommendations**: Leveraging product descriptions, categories, and brands stored in AlloyDB, Finn uses text embeddings (via pg_vector) and full-text search (GIN indexes) to find items that semantically match your query.
 It's about finding what you mean, not just what you type.
-- **Intelligent Action Orchestration**: Beyond recommendations, Finn's agentic capabilities (orchestrated by LangGraph and connected to the database via MCP ToolBox) allow it to perform actions like:
+- **Intelligent Action Orchestration**: Beyond recommendations, Finn's agentic capabilities (orchestrated by LangGraph and connected to the database via MCP ToolBox) allow it to perform actions like: providing detailed product information, finding stores near a specific location using PostGIS, helping you place orders or assisting with delivery method updates.
-Providing detailed product information.
-Finding stores near a specific location using PostGIS.
-Helping you place orders.
-Assisting with delivery method updates.

 Finn transforms passive shopping into an active, conversational experience, where your requests are understood and acted upon.